 How is osteoporosis treated?

 Treatment for osteoporosis will depend on the results of bone density scans, age, gender, medical history and severity of the condition.
-To help decide which treatment is suitable, you and your doctor may use a FRAX score.
-This shows your risk of having a fracture due to osteoporosis in the next 10 years.
-The FRAX score uses your risk factors for osteoporosis and the result of a bone density scan (DEXA) if you have had one.
+To help decide which treatment is suitable, you and your doctor may use a FRAX score or a Garvan score.
+These shows your risk of having a fracture due to osteoporosis in the next 10 years.
+Read more about osteoporosis tools.

 Treatment most commonly involves exercise to strengthen your bones and medicine that aims to increase bone density and reduce the risk of bone fracture.

 There are 3 types of exercises that are good for people with osteoporosis: